-Dutchman's Peak Lookout, one of the remaining actively staffed lookouts in the State of Oregon.
-It's solitude marks the tail of a bygone era of hundreds of men and women spending long months high on mountains each summer.
+Dutchman's Peak Lookout, one of the few remaining actively staffed lookouts in the State of Oregon.
+It's solitude reminds of a bygone era when hundreds of men and women spent long months high on mountaintops

 Osborne Firefinder--- here's a picture of the centerpiece of all fire lookout towers for many decades.
-The Firefinder was combined with three other key tools to get the job done.
+It is NOT digital and contains no electronics whatsoever! --- The Firefinder was combined with three other key tools to get the job done.
 Those other three tools were the finder's "map board," a good pair of binoculars (usually 7x50s), and some kind of radio or telephone.
 Often one can discover old telephone wire or insulators deep in the forests heading downslope from an old lookout tower location.
-Usually such telephone wire would end at an old Forest Service Guard station or other such location.
+Usually such telephone wire would end at an old Forest Service Guard station or other such location....
+Below is lookout Mike Graham on Central Oregon's Mt.
+Pishgah lookout in 2003.
+Thank you for the great tour, Mike!

 Here is an excerpt from the minutes of the 1995 Forest Fire Lookout Association's Western Meeting in June: "...Ray Kresek closed out the indoor session with a presentation on the evolution of the firefinder and lookout structures.
 A brief history of the Osborne firefinder was given, with each model on display.
 Along with handouts, his 100-slide presentation depicted the firefinders used in the West, and various lookout cabin and tower designs of the world.
 Featured were: trees, from the simplest crow's nest to the 178' tall tree with a 20' tower and cab built in its top near Glouchester, West Australia; the "Guardian of the Gulch", a bell tower still present at Helena, Montana; the first forest lookout (Bertha Hill, ID 1902); one, two, three, and four-legged tower evolution; the first standard cabin design (D-6 cupola 1915); D-1 and D-3 log cupolas; some 30 original and unique designs; the first L-4 (1929), and 1930, 1933, and 1936 variations of the L-4; L-5 cab; L-6 (8' x 8'); and classic, spectacular, and precarious lookouts of the world...."
 My note: Ray Kresek is the author of at least two excellent books about our Fire Lookout heritage: one is "Fire Lookouts of the Northwest," YeGalleon Press, 1998, 414 big, picturesque pages.